 (C) No Owner shall cause any material to be furnished to the Unit or any labor to be performed therein or thereon except in the manner set forth in paragraphs 22(A) and 22(B) above.
 Each Owner shall indemnify and hold the other owners of his Unit harmless against any loss, damage, improvement and repairing and restoring the Unit to substantially its condition prior to such alteration, remodeling, renovation or repair.

 24. DAMAGE OR DESTRUCTION: In case of damage or destruction to any of the personal property in the unit, the Managing Agent shall collect the insurance proceeds payable on account of such damage or destruction (as agent-in fact for the Owners) and, unless the Project is not to be rebuilt or repaired under the Declaration, shall apply the proceeds of insurance to replace or repair the damaged or destroyed personal property.
-If any excess funds are required in order to replace or repair such personal property, such excess shall be a common expense of the Owners and shall be billed to the Owners of the Unit.
-If the insurance proceeds exceed the cost of repair or replacement, such excess shall be placed in the Account for the benefit of the Owners of the ssociation.
+If any excess funds are required in order to replace or repair such personal property, such excess shall be a common expense of the Owners and shall be billed to the Owners of the Association.
+If the insurance proceeds exceed the cost of repair or replacement, such excess shall be placed in the Account for the benefit of the Owners of the Association.

 25. QUALITY OF WORK: Any repairs, alterations, remodeling, or renovation of the Unit by the Managing Agent shall be done in such maimer as to make the Unit in at least as good condition after such work as it was immediately before the occurrence requiring the work to be done.